SORSE/sorse.github.io/_programme_teams/posters.md

 ---
 title: "Posters and Lightning talks"
 team: posters
+last_modified_at: 2020-12-01
 ---

-We will aim to run at least one poster session every month during the event.
-Each session will be a one hour slot and include up to 10 posters, arranged in themes if the number of contributions allows.
+We will run a lightning talk session on Wed 20th January 2021 at 3pm UTC.
+The session will be a one hour slot and include up to 10  lightning talks.
+Each lightning talk should be supported by either a poster or a blog post.

-Poster presenters will be asked to pre-record a one or two minute lightning talk (depending on the number of presenters) which will be played at the start of each session.
-Each presenter will then be available in a break out room with video and text chat facilities to discuss their poster with those attending.
-Posters will be available a few days in advance of the session to allow attendees to read the material beforehand.
+Presenters will be asked to pre-record a 1 to 2 minute lightning talk which will be played at the start of the session.
+Each presenter will then be available in a break out room with video and text chat facilities to discuss their poster or blog post with those attending.
+Attendees can move between break out rooms to discuss different posters and blog posts.
+Posters and blog posts will be available a few days in advance of the session to allow attendees to read the material beforehand.
 Posters will be maximum A1 size.
+Blog posts should be between 700 and 2000 words.
+Deadline for submissions is 11th January 2021, 9am UTC.

 ## Brief summary

-* 10 posters every month
+* up to 10 lightning talks on 20th January 2021 at 3pm UTC
-* max A1 size
+* posters max A1 size
+* blog post 700-2000 words
 * lightning talk session - pre-record talk 1-2 minutes
 * followed by breakout session